UoB-HPC/SimEng/docs/sphinx/developer/components/pipeline/units.rst

   The branch representing the loop has been found and the buffer is being filled until it is seen again.

 SUPPLYING
   The supply of instructions from the fetch unit has been handed over to the loop buffer.
-The stream of instructions is isTaken from the loop buffer in order and resets to the top of the buffer once it reaches the end of the loop body.
+The stream of instructions is taken from the loop buffer in order and resets to the top of the buffer once it reaches the end of the loop body.

 The detection of a loop and the branch which represents it comes from the ROB.
 More information can be found :ref:`here <loopDetect>`.